Notebooks

 -

 Writing is emotional: it's hard to remove unnecessary sentences that you've written.
-McPhees shares some personal stories.
+McPhees shares few personal stories.

 Internet resources